 So find a quiet spot for your dog to use the bathroom.
 Get to a place with privacy and limited distractions.
 Make this a regular bathroom spot.

-The dog will begin to feel more comfortable in this location over time and learn that this is his spot to “go.”
+Over time, the dog will begin to feel more comfortable in this location and learn that this is his spot to “go.”

 2. Try a Belly Rub

 A dog massage stimulates muscle fibers and gets the blood flowing.
-Massage therapy is great for dogs for several reasons.
+Massage therapy is excellent for dogs for several reasons.

 Did you know that massaging your pet's abdomen could help stimulate his bowels and get things flowing, similar to a massage to get the gas out?

 Before bringing your dog outside to poop, give him a soft belly rub using a clockwise motion.